 Scholars have also found that the tool kit of Balangoda Man is distinguished by the occurrence of geometric microliths, comprising small (less than 4 cm long) flakes of quartz and (rarely) chert, fashioned into stylised lunate, triangular and trapezoidal forms

-S. U. Deraniyagala, Former Director-General of Archaeology, Sri Lanka says that such geometric microliths have traditionally been considered the hallmark of the Mesolithic period as first defined in Europe.
-The earliest dates for the geometric microlithic tradition in Europe being around 12,000 BP.
-Hence it came as a surprise when such tools were found as early as 31,000 BP at Batadomba lena and even at other sites, like the two coastal sites in Bundala and at Beli-lena.
+S. U. Deraniyagala, Former Director-General of Archaeology, in Sri Lanka says that such geometric microliths have traditionally been considered the hallmark of the Mesolithic period as first defined in Europe.
+The earliest date for the geometric microlithic tradition in Europe is around 12,000 BP.
+Hence it came as a surprise when such tools were found as early as 31,000 BP at Batadomba Lena and even at other sites, like the two coastal sites in Bundala and at Beli-lena.

-The human remains from Batadomba lena were studied at the Cornell University, USA.
+The human remains from Batadomba Lena were studied at Cornell University, USA.

-Batadomba lena can be reached by traveling 2kms along the Eratna road which is linked tothe Colombo Ratnapura road at Eratna junction and proceeding a further distance of approximately 4.5 kms along Guruluwana road.
-The trek leading to the cave we were told was about 1km in distance and has to be traversed on foot.
+Batadomba Lena can be reached by travelling 2 km along the Eratna road which is linked to the Colombo Ratnapura road at Eratna junction and proceeding a further distance of approximately 4.5 km along Guruluwana road.
+The trek leading to the cave we were told was about 1km in distance and had to be traversed on foot.

 - Prehistoric Sites of Sri Lanka